 By Brent Fewell

 Promising news flowing from the Chesapeake Bay.
 U.S. EPA is reporting that pollutants, such as phosphorous, nitrogen, and sediment, entering the Bay have fallen significantly since 2009.
-And the Bay is showing resilience as its inhabitants, such as bluecrabblue crabs, oysters, and rockfish are beginning to show signs of thriving once again.
+And the Bay is showing resilience as its inhabitants, such as blue crabs, oysters, and rockfish are beginning to show signs of thriving once again.
 While much credit goes to the U.S. EPA, USDA, and the Bay States for continuing to work tirelessly to fix a very complicated environmental and sociological problem, we can thank many organizations, landowners, farmers, businesses, and local communities for their individual actions which collectively have resulted in a positive good.

 The cause of the Bay’s decline is not attributable to any one or two major sources, but rather is the byproduct of 17.5 million little sources who live, work and play in the 64,000 square mile Chesapeake Bay watershed.
 The Academy of Public Administrators said it best in a 2010 report titled Taking Environmental Protection to the Next Level,